bluenimble/serverless/README.md

 Create and run scalable APIs and applications without coding or by coding less.

-With BlueNimble, Developers focus on application business logic without any knowledge of the underlying microservices architecture.
+Focus on application business logic without any knowledge of the underlying microservices architecture.

 ## Quick Start - Single Node